KANA-exe/Three-axis-stabilizer-with-Arduino/README.md

 # About the program
   This program is my techknowledge homework.if you needed,you can use and modify the program,but "do not profit from it".The program has three part:
   - ThreeAxisStbilizerDrive,Needed-library and testingcode.ThreeAxisStbilizerDrive is main code,and it is the run in the Arduino board.
-  - testingcode store the code of not verification ,so if you could not write code or you could not understand,it is recommended not to move there code to ThreeAxisStbilizerDrive.
+  - testingcode store the code of not verification ,so if you could not write code or you could not understand,it is recommended not to modify and move there code to ThreeAxisStbilizerDrive.
   - Needed-library is saving the library that is ThreeAxisStbilizerDrive need.about those library information,you can see the [library information](https://github.com/KANA-exe/Three-axis-stabilizer-with-Arduino/tree/main?tab=readme-ov-file#Library-information).
 # The program function
   - Calculate rotation angle with angular velocity,which has camera or phone stable.